mfnch/pyrtist/README.rst

 Status
 ======

 This software is under development.
-It can be used already, despite not being feature complete.
-The drawing API is not fully stable, yet.
+Pyrtist's own drawing API is not fully stable and not well documented.
+The `examples <pyrtist/examples>`_ may give some guidance.
+Alternatively, other APIs can be used for drawing such as PyCairo, PIL and GLSL.

 Any feedback and contributions are welcome.